How to use an Alcohol Stove

 Fuel storage and safety

 Safety with alcohol stoves is a lot of common sense.
 You are dealing with a flammable liquid that can spill.
-So be careful not to knock alcohol stoves over or being rough with it while burning.
+So be careful not to knock alcohol stoves over or be rough with them while burning.
 This can cause major accidents and nasty injuries.
 Always make sure your alcohol stove is on a level hard surface, that cannot set on fire.
 And be careful when putting on your cooking pot.

 During daylight, you cannot see the flame from alcohol stoves with most fuel types.
-So don’t put your face over it to check if its burning or not.
+So don’t put your face over it to check if it’s burning or not.
 Use your hand from a safe distance while not wearing your ultralight clothing.
 Or take a sprig of grass and hold it over the stove to check if it’s lit.

 How to use an Alcohol stove in winter

-Since most hikers will use their alcohol stoves during the hiking season which typically lasts from May until September.
-This will not be an issue for many.
+Since most hikers will use their alcohol stoves during the hiking season which typically lasts from May until September, this will not be an issue for many.

 Conclusion